tianocore/edk2/PrmPkg/Readme.md

 interested in compiling the code and/or using direct call style PRM handlers, you can simply remove `PrmSsdtInstallDxe` from `PrmPkg.dsc`.

+The changes in the ACPI Specification include two elements:

+1. `BIT20` in Platform-Wide _OSC Capabilities DWORD2 will be used by an OS to indicate support for PRM
+2. A new Operation Region Address Space Identifier Value is defined as `0xB` for `PlatformRtMechanism`

 ## How to Build PrmPkg

 As noted earlier, resources in `PrmPkg` are intended to be referenced by a platform firmware so it can adopt support for PRM.
 In that case, the platform firmware should add the `PrmConfigDxe` and `PrmLoaderDxe` drivers to its DSC and FDF files so they are built in the platform firmware build and dispatched during its runtime.
 All that is left is to